swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 ### Overlay Embedded

 CardUpdatr can be implemented as an overlay modal that appears on top of an existing page.
-In this case, CardUpdatr is inseted into the modal as an embedded iframe.
+In this case, CardUpdatr is inserted into the modal as an embedded iframe.

 ![CardUpdatr Overlay](/images/cardupdatr_overlay.png)